locationtech-labs/geopyspark/docs/guides/catalog.rst

 Catalog
 ========

-The ``Catalog`` method allows the user to read, write, and query GeoTrellis layers in GeoPySpark.
+The ``Catalog`` class allows the user to read, write, and query GeoTrellis layers in GeoPySpark.
 Because GeoPySpark is a Python binding of GeoTrellis, the layers it saves are GeoTrellis layers.